ryrob30/mobile-services.en/help/ios/apple-watch-implementation-watchkit.md

 ## Configure the WatchKit extension {#section_5ADE31741E514330A381F2E3CFD4A814}

-1. Ensure that ADBMobileConfig.json is a member of your WatchKit extension’s target.
+1. Ensure that the `ADBMobileConfig.json` file is a member of your WatchKit extension’s target.
 1. In the **[!UICONTROL Build Phases]** tab of your WatchKit extension’s target, expand the **[!UICONTROL Link Binary with Libraries]** section and add the following libraries:

     * `AdobeMobileLibrary_Watch.a`